-If not equipped with illuminated traffic signs, pedestrian crossings in built-up areas and at dangerous spots [...] should be equipped with the regulatory sign specified in the 1968 Vienna Convention on Road Signs and Signals, and motorists should be alerted to their presence by a danger sign suitably positioned on the approach to the crossing.
+If not equipped with traffic light signals, pedestrian crossings should be equipped with the regulatory sign specified in the 1968 Vienna Convention on Road Signs and Signals, and motorists should, if necessary, be alerted to their presence by a danger sign suitably positioned on the approach to the crossing.
 Crossings should also be illuminated much more brightly than other parts of the road.

 When vehicles are permitted to change direction at intersections of streets or roads equipped with traffic lights, measures should be taken to increase the safety of pedestrians on a pedestrian crossing.
-Accordingly, clear signals should be given to pedestrians alerting them to possible danger, and also to motorists warning them to take care when changing direction.
+Accordingly, clear information should be given to pedestrians alerting them to possible danger, and also to motorists warning them to take care when changing direction.